A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 Wherever feasible for your business, maintain a record of the entire process of the rights request.

-Analyze your third party agreements with those businesses that you share personal data, and determine if they addendums regarding CCPA.
+Analyze your third-party agreements with those businesses with which you share personal data, and determine if they have addendums regarding CCPA.

-Businesses are allowed to share personal information with third parties and service providers for business purposes, as long as there are stipulations in the written contract that prohibit the third party service provider from selling the personal information themselves, or using the personal information for any purpose other than the specific purpose of performing the services specified in the contract.
+Businesses are allowed to share personal information with third parties and service providers for business purposes, as long as there are stipulations in the written contract that prohibit the third-party service provider from selling the personal information themselves or using the personal data for any purpose other than the specific purpose of performing the services specified in the contract.

 Employee personal information is excluded from most of the CCPA’s requirements.